Highway Gothic: Usage

+By country

 United States

 Typically, one- or two-digit Interstate, U.S. Highway, and U.S. state route signs use the Series D font for the numbers, while signs with three or more digits use either a narrower font (Series B or C) or have smaller numbers in the Series D font.
 Series E and F is most commonly used on U.S. speed limit signs, although older signs often use narrower fonts.
-Street name signs usually feature white Series B, C or D letters (which may either have all capital letters or a combination of capital and lowercase letters) on a green background (which can also be substituted for other colors, such as blue or brown); freeway guide signs use Series E(M) on said backgrounds.
+Street name signs usually feature white Series B, C or D letters on a green background, which can be substituted for other colors, such as blue or brown.
+They may have all capital letters or a combination of capital and lowercase letters.
+Freeway guide signs use Series E(M) on said backgrounds.

 On white (regulatory), orange (construction) and yellow (warning) signs, black letters and numbers are used instead.
 Georgia uses both Series C and D fonts for the Interstate Highway signs until 2012.
 Beginning in 2016 when the interim approval for Clearview was rescinded, the Arizona Department of Transportation is now using mixed case (non-Modified) Series E for freeway guide signage, mixed case Series D for guide signage on non-freeway roads, and mixed case Series C for street name signs.

 By the mid-1990s the FHWA series of typefaces was used as a source of inspiration for a multi-weight print typeface designed by Tobias Frere-Jones of Font Bureau.
 Frere-Jones made accommodations for smaller print reproduction and Font Bureau released the face under the name Interstate.
 It has been adopted by many companies for branding; for example, NBC used it for NBC Sports graphics packages from 1997 to 2006, and TV Guide uses the typeface on its cover.
-Also, The Weather Channel utilized this typeface extensively, both on its weather maps and for its local forecasts.
+The Weather Channel utilized this typeface extensively, both on its weather maps and for its local forecasts.

 The logo of the premium cable channel Epix also uses a lowercase version of this typeface.
 NESN uses this typeface for on-screen graphics.
 The New York Mets use this typeface at Citi Field.
 The gossip magazine InTouch has been using this typeface since 2012.
 Films such as 8 Mile also use this font.
 Entertainment Tonight has been using this typeface since its 34th season.
 The soft drink Sierra Mist used this font on its logo from 2010 to 2014.
 It was also used in most Hannaford stores.
 Gridlock!, a pricing game on the American game show The Price Is Right in which the contestant can win a car, also uses the font in its logo and price displays.

+Australia

+Australia uses the same font as the United States for its road signs.
+This is specified in Australian Standard AS 1744:2015 Standard alphabets for road signs.
+AS1744 directly acknowledges the FHWA for assisting with development of AS1744, and states that AS1744 reproduces the metric version of the FHWA Series 2000 fonts.